+2015/16 2016/17

+Estyn College

-2015/16 Estyn Judgement
+Judgement Judgement

-Key Question 1 - How good are outcomes?
+Key Question omes?
+1 - How good are

+outc omes?
+Adequate Adequate

-1.1 Standards Adequate
+1.1 Standards Good Good

-1.2 Well Being Good
+1.2 Well Being

-Key Question 2 - How good is provision?
-Adequate
+Key prov Question ision?
+2 - How good is Adequate Good

-Key Question 3 - How good are leadership and management?
-Adequate
+Key leade Question ership and i • are Adequate Good

-Overall Rating Adequate
+Over all Rating Adequate Good

-Prospects for Improvement Adequate
+Pros pects for In npr ove ment Adequate Good

-The College is disappointed with the outcome of the inspection which was undertaken at the closing stages of the negotiations between the College and CCOS for the transfer of the WBL contract to the College (with the transfer of the contract arising less than 2 months later).
+The inspection was undertaken at a difficult time during the closing stages of the negotiations between the College and CCOS for the transfer of the WBL contract to the College (with the transfer of the contract arising less than 2 months later).